Coronavirus – Policy coverage concerns

 Many property policies will contain an “infectious disease extension” clause (the “ID Extension”) that will specifically write coverage for outbreaks emanating from the “Insured Premises” into the policy.

-In Australia, in order for coverage to be triggered in policies, it requires that the infection, disease or virus is “present” at the location or upon the premises insured.
-This means policyholders must be certain of their policy requirements and that they have adequate documentation from authorities.
+Typically, in Australia, for coverage to be triggered in policies, it requires that the infection, disease or virus for which the closure occurs is actually “present” at the location or upon the premises insured.
+Obviously, in such circumstances clients must be certain of their policy requirements and that they have adequate documentation from authorities.

 A CGL policy does not routinely include an infectious disease exclusion, however, the policy should be reviewed to ensure any deviation from this norm, particularly the more bespoke and manuscript wordings.